The projects of the Belgian-Luxembourg Chamber of Commerce in Russia

 The first and probably the most numerous one are questions coming from Belgium, Luxembourg, and the Netherlands, relating mainly to implementation of various procedures in Russia: from securing a work permit to finding a site for production, as well as legal questions of various level.
 The second group includes requests from Russia, associated with the search for partners in the Benelux countries, though requests from Russian companies are most often reduced to seeking funding.
 The third group – there are all remaining queries like finding right contacts, applications in the interest of members of the Chamber to various state bodies, organization of meetings with Russian officials and businessmen.

-The Russian market is of great interest to European businesses, and Belgian and Luxembourg companies are no exception.
+Russian and Eurasian market is of great interest to European businesses, and Belgian and Luxembourg companies are no exception.
 Located on the border between Europe and Asia, Russia, in its culture, values, mentality is more an European country, than Asian one.
 Even despite the difficult situation we are presently witnessing and experiencing, Benelux business is looking with confidence towards Russia.
 We are aware that many manufacturing companies are actively looking for sites and personnel for production localization in Russia.

 We note that the interest in the Russian market possibilities remains quite high, we see it in the strong interest in our work on the part of Belgian, Luxembourg, and Dutch entrepreneurs.

-Let me stress that the main task of the Chamber is development and expansion of business relations.
+The main task of the Chamber is development and expansion of business relations.
 Business is business, and interests and intentions are sustained in any political situation.
 Certainly, the current situation affects all, and we occasionally hear that Belgian, Luxembourg, Dutch companies are waiting for some kind of stabilization.

 But it is important to realize that an unoccupied space in the market could easily be snapped and then there is the risk of missing an opportunity or having to operate in the circumstances of tougher competition.
 In so far as entrepreneurs are guided in the first place by the interests of their own business, we won’t be talking about sanctions having radically altered relations.
 In recent years, economic growth has formed the conviction that it is the economy that is primary, and yet, the geopolitical crisis has shown us that it is politics that is indeed primary.